Centre for Youth Policy

 Be Part of This

-The forum is by invitation โ€” but if you believe you or someone you know belongs in this room, regardless of where they are from, we want to hear from you.
+The forum is by invitation — but if you believe someone belongs in this room, regardless of where they are from in the world, we want to hear from you.

-We are open to conversations with organisations, universities, and government partners who share our commitment to democratic leadership development โ€” in India and beyond.
+We are open to conversations with organisations, universities, and government partners who share our commitment to democratic leadership development around the world.

 Knowledge Partner

-The Global Emerging Leaders Forum is organised in partnership with Konrad-Adenauer-Stiftung India โ€” one of Germany's leading political foundations, working on democratic education, political dialogue, and youth engagement across more than 120 countries.
+The Global Emerging Leaders Forum is organised in partnership with Konrad-Adenauer-Stiftung India — one of Germany's leading political foundations, working on democratic education, political dialogue, and youth engagement across more than 120 countries.

 Shaping.
 Democracy.
 Together.

-The Centre for Youth Policy is an independent, non-partisan research institution dedicated to the study and advancement of youth political engagement โ€” headquartered in Washington, D.C., with a global reach.
+The Centre for Youth Policy is an independent, non-partisan research institution dedicated to the study and advancement of youth political engagement — headquartered in Washington, D.C., with a global reach.